 - Something to read for the book lovers

 Serial beach-goers go the extra mile when it comes to keeping everyone – and everything – safe and stress-free.

-Keep your world on a string – We all know a family (or have, ahem, been there ourselves) who’ve lost the car keys or their wallet to the sandy depths or worse – to a lucky pick-pocket.
-Using key-chains allows you to keep things secure and hidden but ensures you can find them easily when you need to.
+Don’t lose the car keys or a wallet to the sandy depths or worse – to a pick-pocket.
+Use key-chains to keep things secure and hidden and easy to find.

 Packing a bright pink tent is one way to stand out on a busy beach © Drazen_ / Getty Images